Flylords: Could you tell us a little about yourself?

 Flylords: How do you manage your time between coaching snowboarding and finding time to fish?

 Ale: In Europe, the fly fishing season closes for winter, depending on areas but usually between the end of September and end of November most of the rivers close.
-Then rivers start to open back up between February and beginning of April.
+Then rivers start to open back up between February and the beginning of April.

 So the busiest time coaching the national team is during winter when fishing is closed.
 And once the late season competitions are over, the fishing season is in full swing, so finding time on the water is relatively simple.